Parkinson’s disease is a neurodegenerative disease that causes symptoms to show up in the central nervous system.

 Submit an application online

-To fill out this application, you will need your doctor’s approval to use medical marijuana, as well as your name, address, and other information that lets us know who you are.
+To fill out this application, you will need your doctor‘s approval to use medical marijuana and your name, address, and other information that lets us know who you are.
 It will also require proof of identity and residency.

 Submit the application fee